• Skip to secondary menu

 See this story of regular street parties in a Leicestershire village since 1937.

 Here are some interviews of street parties from 1945 onwards.
-On the internet there are many pictures, and some video records.
+On the internet there are many more pictures, and some video recordings.

 1945 VE and VJ Days after World War 2